NACoDigTeam/naco-tables/naco-playbook.md

 **Website:** [Visit Page](https://www.naco.org/committee/finance-pensions-intergovernmental-affairs-policy-steering-committee)

 **Description:**
- Counties invest over $600 billion annually, including local revenues and federal funding such as the American Rescue Plan Act (ARPA).
+ Counties invest over $600 billion annually, including local revenues and federal funding such as the American Rescue Plan Act.
 This committee is NACo’s forum for shaping federal policy on fiscal issues, elections, and intergovernmental partnerships.
-Members craft priorities on topics like tax reform, federal budgets, election administration, and Native American relations.
+Members craft priorities on topics like tax reform, federal budgets, election administration and Native American relations.

 ---